ofelcan164/API/sections/files.md

 	"should_copy_metadata": false
  }
  ```
- _**Note:** there can only be a single destination `folder_id`, not an array of ids_
+ _**Note:** There can only be a single destination `folder_id`, not an array of ids_

 Asset Thumbnail
 -------------

 * `POST /files/<file_id>/thumbnail?file_name=image.png` will update the asset thumbnail.

-Make sure that the header `Content-Type: application/octet-stream` is present and the request body is the binary file data.
+Make sure that the header `Content-Type: application/octet-stream` is present and the request body is the binary data of the new thumbnail file.
 The total file size must be 5Mb or less.
 Only JPG and PNG image types are supported.

 A `file_name` parameter is required in the query string.
 Make sure the `file_name` includes an extension otherwise you will receive an error.